murat3595/presentationForLargescalesystems/README.md

-# Barcode Backend

-To deploy this project first you should have

-aws

 ----------------------------

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.